chuifengji/trackEasy/README.md

 # TrackEasy

-A declarative front-end monitoring buried-point frame (toy)
+A declarative front-end monitoring buried-point plug-in (toy)

 ## How to use it